 • Work with faculty and students at Clarkston High School to create and promote a school Garden Club

-• Excellent communication and project management skills
+• Excellent communication and writing skills

 • Internship is from February to August